 Tips on How to Get a Job in Computer Science

 Computer science fields thrive on collaboration and iteration.
 Newcomers should reach out to experienced professionals in their desired careers and industries.
-Communicating with potential future colleagues adds a dimension to your professional knowledge unavailable through other sources.
+Communicating with potential future colleagues adds dimension to your professional knowledge unavailable through other sources.

 The Benefits of Computer Science Jobs